sm3131/book-search/README.md

 Initial starter code was provided by [Xandromus](https://github.com/coding-boot-camp/solid-broccoli) for this project.
 The starter code included a fully functional book search engine application, but it used a RESTful API, and the purpose of this project was to convert this API to a GraphQL API.
 So all of the code on both the front-end and back-end that used GraphQL was written and created by myself, Sammi Moore.

 The resources that I used for this project are as follows:
-- The mongoose package from npm in this node.js application in order more easily use mysql databases (https://www.npmjs.com/package/mongoose)
+- The mongoose package from npm in this node.js application in order more easily use mongoDB databases (https://www.npmjs.com/package/mongoose)
 - The express package from npm to create the server and routes (https://www.npmjs.com/package/express)
-- https://opensource.org/licenses/ (To borrow the license section text describing the terms of each of the licenses included in the readme generator)
+- MongoDB to structure the database (https://www.mongodb.com/)
+- GraphQL to create the APIs (https://graphql.org/graphql-js/)
+- Apollo to create the apollo server (https://www.apollographql.com/docs/apollo-server/)
 - https://shields.io/ (To generate the link to create the license badge) For the license badges and license section of the readme, I used the following resources:
 - https://choosealicense.com/ (To help with picking which licenses to include)
 - https://shields.io/ (To generate the link to create the license badge)
 - https://wisehackermonkey.github.io/badge-demo/ (To help with coloring the license badges and grabbing the license links)
-- https://opensource.org/licenses/ (To borrow the license section text describing the terms of each of the licenses included in the readme generator)
+- https://opensource.org/licenses/ (To borrow the license section text describing the terms the license)